The Ultimate Breakup Guide for Letting Go of Someone You Love & Recovering Yourself

 - How to deal with infidelity

 Where are you right now?
-Where is your head and your heart?
+Where are your head and your heart?
 Is your heart still madly in love with your EX?
 Do you feel angry or hurt?
 Are you feeling lonely?
 Identify everything you’re feeling right now.
+Your emotions won’t be clear cut – black and white.
+There are so many shades of grey when it comes to breakup feelings.
+You can defend your EX in one breath and curse him in the other.
+This time will inevitably be full of confusion!

-Sometimes in a relationship we think we’re with “the one” and it clouds our minds from ever seeing anything differently.
+While we’re with our EX, we usually think we’re with “the one”.
+It’s hard to see anything differently.
+When a relationship ends, we can give ourselves permission to step back and really understand what’s happening.
 In this moment of honesty, you can take a real assessment of where you are.

 Psychiatrist Suzannne Lachmann advises that you, “Register how you feel.
 Acknowledge it.
 Your feelings may not be rational, but they are valid, and they are yours.
 You feel what you feel, and whatever you feel is valid; it doesn’t have to make sense.
 Feelings happen.”